 Students are not allowed to consume food and/or drink in a school outside the cafeteria.
-Exceptions may be made, with administrative approval, i.e., individual water bottles, for special school or classroom events.
+Exceptions may be made, with administrative approval, i.e., individual water bottles, for particular school or classroom events.
 If a student wishes to bring food or drink for lunch, it must be kept unopened in the classroom.
-The students are not allowed to bring pop/soda in their school lunches.
+The students cannot bring pop/soda to their school lunches.